Hensel minimality I: Derivation, the Jacobian Property and Taylor approximation

 or $f(x) = T^{\le r}_{f,x_0}(x)$ (if $|f^{(r)}(x_0)| = 0$) for every $x_0, x \in B$. \end{cor}

 \begin{proof} This follows directly from Corollary~\ref{cor:high-ord}, using that $|x - x_0| < \radop(B)$. \end{proof}

 Note that in the case $r = 1$, we in particular get back the $\RV_\lambda$-Jacobian Property, studied in an analytic setting in \cite[Theorem 6.3.7, Remark 6.3.16]{CLip}.
 More precisely, the following version of the Jacobian Property is even uniform for all $\lambda \le 1$.
-(One also obtains the corresponding result in mixed characteristic, as a corollary of the mixed characteristic Taylor approximation formulated in Corollary~\ref{cor:high-ord:mix}.)